Do High Mileage Cars Need Thicker Oil

 Best Oil for Cars With Over 200,000 Miles

 Most cars these days are designed to run on synthetic oil, which is typically more expensive than traditional motor oil.
-However, if your car has racked up a lot of mileage, you might want to consider switching to a high mileage motor oil.
+However, if your vehicle has racked up a lot of mileage, you might want to consider switching to a high-mileage motor oil.
 These oils contain additives that can help protect engines with higher mileages from wear and tear.

-There are plenty of different brands and formulations of high mileage motor oil on the market, so it’s important to do your research to find the best one for your car.
+There are plenty of different brands and formulations of high-mileage motor oil on the market, so it’s essential to do your research to find the best one for your car.
 You might even want to consult with a mechanic or auto specialist who can offer specific advice for your situation.

 Engine Oil for High Mileage Cars

 When it comes to engine oil, there are many different options on the market.
-But, if you have a high mileage car, it’s important to choose the right oil for your vehicle.
-High mileage oils are designed for engines with over 75,000 miles on them.
+But if you have a high-mileage car, it’s essential to choose the right oil for your vehicle.
+High-mileage oils are designed for engines with over 75,000 miles on them.

-If you take these factors into consideration, you can be sure to choose the best possible engine oil for your high mileage car.
+If you consider these factors, you can be sure to choose the best possible engine oil for your high-mileage car.

 Should I Use Synthetic Oil in My High Mileage Car